 • “In this summary, I will tell you what the article is about.”
 Well, of course, you are, that is the point.

 • “Do you know that…?”
-Now you have potentially offended your reader as they do know a few things, or you have come across in a condescending and patronizing manner.
+You have potentially offended your reader as they know a few things, or you may come across in a condescending or patronizing manner.

 When It’s Been Said Before

-If you believe that there is a particular person who adds relevance to your writing, search for them.
-Know there’s just the right words to describe your topic?
+If you believe that a particular person adds relevance to your writing, search for them.
+Know there are just the right words to describe your topic?
 Narrow your search to a few keywords.
 Are you writing about writing?
 Then look for current bestselling authors.
 Do you want to add more authenticity to your summary?
 Then look for classic writers and authors.

 Also, do not overlook the ancients.
 If people still quote them, it’s fair to say that their words are still relevant.

-There is one drawback to using ‘famous people’ in your summary though.
-Readers may assume that the writing is by that person, or if they are controversial, a quote by them may negatively influence a reader.
-For instance, the quote from Woody Allen when he summarized War and Peace as a book about Russia is a great example of a bad summary, but many people are not enamored of him.
+There is one drawback to using ‘famous people’ in your summary, though.
+Readers may assume that the writing is by that person if you haven’t highlighted the person, or if they are controversial, a quote by them may negatively influence a reader.
+For instance, the quote from Woody Allen when he summarized War and Peace as a book about Russia is an excellent example of a bad summary, but many people are not enamored of him.
 It’s always a good idea to go beyond the quote and determine how a particular person’s words will reflect on you, the site, or your post.

 Try Writing Your Summary Last

-Although summaries are often one of the first blocks or spaces that you fill out in online writing, many times you can go back and edit your summary.
-This gives you an opportunity to write, edit, and revise if necessary.
+Although summaries are often one of the first blocks or spaces you fill out in online writing, you can usually go back and edit your summary, which allows you to write, edit, and revise if necessary.

-You may find that you write just the right sentence within the body of your post that helps you summarize.
-This is especially helpful if you have been struggling with writing more than your first paragraph in the summary.
+You may find that you write just the right sentence within your post’s content that helps you summarize, which is especially helpful if you have been struggling with writing more than your first paragraph in the summary.

 Deliver on Your Summary